About Erin Davis

 Prior to coming to CHFI in 1988, Erin co-hosted mornings on CKO Toronto, the flagship station of Canada’s all-news radio network.
 She had come from CKLW Windsor (aka The Big Eight) where she had been the first female co-host in the powerful Detroit market.
 Previously, she worked as a newscaster at CFRA Ottawa.

-In 2008, the first Erin Davis – Women in Media bursary was awarded to a student at Erin’s alma mater, Loyalist College.
-This annual award was established by Erin and her family, in part to recognize and assist promising media students.
+In 2008, the first Erin Davis – Women in Media bursary was awarded to a student at Loyalist.
+This annual award was established by Erin and her family in gratitude for an Honourary Degree bestowed upon her, and to help out other women with a message and a microphone.